| Written by Mark Buzinkay

 WAYS TO INCREASE CREW SAFETY - SAFETY CULTURE, PREPAREDNESS, emergency response training

 Safety rules as codified experiences from incidents result from the (ethical) responsibility of organizations to assure the safety of their members.
 This includes all activities and the workplace, identifying and mitigating threats.
-It has been shown that socially supportive environments and the role of the organization in setting clear guidelines regarding safety are important to establish a safety culture, independent of the industry (6).
+It has been shown that socially supportive environments and the organisation's role in setting clear safety guidelines are important to establish a safety culture independent of the industry (6).

-In the furniture manufacturing industry, for example, occupational accidents often result from non-compliance to machining regulations and incorrect work practices.
+In the furniture manufacturing industry, for example, occupational accidents often result from non-compliance with machining regulations and incorrect work practices.
 Promoting a safety culture plays an important role within this sector (7).
-To reduce occupational accidents, the promotion of continuing professional development is required to change members’ behaviour to machine safety.
-This involves not only addressing a safety culture within the industry but also lifelong learning.
+To reduce occupational accidents, continuing professional development is required to change members’ behaviour towards machine safety.
+This involves addressing a safety culture within the industry and lifelong learning.

-Lifelong learning is part of an attitude that may be best described as preparedness and results in fast reaction and adaption of skills and knowledge in case of sudden threats.
+Lifelong learning is part of an attitude that may best be described as preparedness.
+It results in fast reaction and adaptation of skills and knowledge in case of sudden threats.
 It is important to note that safety skills and the corresponding training programs depend also on organizational issues.
 The firm’s structure, middle management’s commitment to safety, and the effectiveness of safety trainers in improving the quality of training sessions are key components.

 Understand more about HSE, roles and wind farm operations...